Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

-Home > Dogs > How Much Does It Cost to Own a Labrador Retriever in 2023?
+How Much Does It Cost to Own a Labrador Retriever in 2024?
 Price Guide

-The Labrador Retriever is a common and popular breed.
-They are known for their short coat and friendly demeanor.
-They are relatively bigger in size in comparison to other dog breeds, and they make a great family dog and companion.
-When you are looking to buy a new puppy or adopt one, there can be many questions in terms of costs.
-Adopting a Labrador can cost $400–$800 and buying one from a reputable breeder will likely cost around $800–$5,000.
+The Labrador Retriever is a popular breed known for their short coat and friendly demeanor.
+These relatively large pups make great family dogs and companions.
+When you are looking to buy a new puppy or adopt one, you may have several questions about the cost and supplies you’ll need to care for one.
+Adopting a Labrador can cost $400–$800, and buying one from a reputable breeder will likely cost around $800–$5,000.

 divider-dog